RealImage/challenge2023/general-challenge/README.md

 ## Problem Statement 1

 - Given a list of purchases, each has an item and its quantity.
 - Find the vendor for each purchase where cost is minimum (primary objective) and time-efficient (secondary objective).
+Do not assign multiple vendors to a single purchase.
 - If a purchase is not possible, mark that purchase as not possible.
 - Quantity will always be in KG.
 - Use the data given in `vendors.csv`.